 Pairi Daiza have said that there is 170 m² of interior space for the bears with a maternity “quiet” area with infra-red cctv cameras.
 Treatment areas are slightly refrigerated, equipped with swimming pools and lit by natural light.

-Outside there will be four separate “territories” which will feature freshwater basins, rivers and a waterfall.
+Outside there are four separate “territories” which feature freshwater basins, rivers and waterfalls.
 An “ice cave” of 65 m² includes various enrichment features for the bears and is maintained at sub-zero temperatures.

 There are various substrates including soil, grasses, pebbles, rocks, wood chips and sand.
 There are also various plantings including trees and tree trunks which provide shade and some enrichment.

 - Highly likely to be a captive breeding programme

-- The area available (1.2 acres) falls far short of the minimum recommended by Bear Conservation for one bear, let alone two or even three.
+- The area available (1.2 acres) falls far short of the minimum recommended by Bear Conservation for one bear, let alone three.

 As yet we have no details of the feeding, exercise, medical and enrichment regimes for the bears.

 Page updated 28 December 2020